Image: Panorama 2017 by Andrew Williamson

 2. 7 digital images of your work

 Your images must reflect a cohesive body of work and be relevant to the Fair Category you have selected.
-They should resemble (in terms of medium and style) the artworks you intend to showcase at the fair.
-Please see our Application Tips for how to format your images.
+They should resemble (in terms of medium and style) the artworks you intend to showcase at the Fair.

 3. One (1) booth set-up, or grouping image of your body of work